jg-digital-media/jgdm-100DaysOfCode/log/project-log-2018.md

 I won't last 100 straight days this time either, although I intend to complete 100 Days.
 My goal is to help myself maintain not just my coding (I can always be found coding) but also an active social media presence.

 # LOG

+### **Day 40**: Friday November 2nd 2018

+Doing work today on the next certifiation on FreeCodeCamp.
+Practice with JavaScript Getters and Setters.

 ### **Day 39**: Thursday November 1st 2018